 In most cases, the basic washing cycles on the most popular models will be more than enough to make you happy and take the nuisance of doing the dishes off your hands.
 However, if you’re interested in the specifics, here are some of the most useful features and characteristics you should keep an eye out for:

 - Wash cycles: The more wash cycles a Dishwasher has, the more versatile it will be.
 Many modern models come with the basic normal, heavy, and sanitize cycles, but other, more expensive units also include delicate cycles to protect the Teflon of your pots and pans.

 - Third Rack: Some units come with this additional rack, which can maximize the number of utensils, dishes, and glasses you can wash in a single cycle.

-- Soil Sensor: Making the most out of your Dishwasher with the least resources possible is always a good thing, and soil sensors help a lot.
+- Soil Sensor: Making the most out of your dishwasher with the least resources possible is always good, and soil sensors help a lot.
 This feature included in some Dishwasher models detects the amount of food residue on your dishes and adjusts the intensity of the cycle, as well as the water used during it.